michael-dobroski/national-voting-system/README.md

 pip install -r requirements.txt
 ```

+Then boot up MySQL Workbench and start a new server.

 The initial DB is located in the MySQL folder and named DatabaseV1Team1.sql, to use this you will need to download it and then import it to your local MySQL Workbench environment.